" My Memoirs in Music " by Shweta Jhaveri

 My beginnings abroad at the AACM

-Alongside schooling I was midway preparing for exams in Hindustani classical vocal music as suggested by my music teacher Vilas khandekar under whom I had begun formal training since my age of nine.
-When he was teaching me how to change the taanpura strings-the drone for vocal music, I could hardly reach the other side of the taanpura and it was quite a work for us.
-Khandekar-ji called himself a shikshak meaning an academic teacher.
-He ably taught styles, theories and forms of the Hindustani music system in general required for the exams.
-He was influenced by the kirana style.
-Khandekar-ji was not a performing vocalist and did not sing the gharana traditions.
+Alongside schooling I loved to perform khayals such as kahe sakhi in raga Yaman, bhajans such as Prabhuji or Niranjani of pandit Jasraj and began formal training in Hindustani classical vocal music since my age of nine from Vilas Khandekar.
+When he was teaching me how to change the taanpura strings-the drone for vocal music, I could hardly reach the other side of the taanpura.
+Khandekar-ji who called himself a shikshak-an academic teacher ably taught the Hindustani music system required for my masters-exams.
+He was not a performing vocalist of a tradition or gharana.

 I had then heard Pandit Jasraj perform a concert in my hometown.
-Upon the request of the organizer-friend of my father, who took us backstage I had sung one of Pandit Jasraj-ji's bhajans.
-He blessed me and said we will meet sometime.
-In a couple of years we were happily surprised one morning to see him at our home with a host on their way to Sanand where he was hosted.
+Upon the request of the organizer-friend of my father I sang one of Pandit Jasraj-ji's bhajans backstage.
+He blessed me and in a couple of years we were happily surprised to see him at our home with a host on their way to Sanand where he was hosted.
 My training in raaga Bhairav had then begun singing the memorised passed on traditions in Hindustani vocal music.
-Alongside I had earned an m.mus.degree under the guidance of Khandekar-ji.
-Thus my academic training under khandekar-ji and training to perform in the mewati traditions of my guru Pandit Jasraj-ji had simultaneously begun in India, with their consent during my teenage.
+Thus my training in the Mewati traditions of my guru Pandit Jasraj-ji began in India in my teenage.

-Next to music I had loved dancing kathak for a few years.
-Besides schooling at the Vidyavihar as I loved languages I learned Hindi and Sanskrit privately for a few years as required for vocal music and was also fond of Bengali and French.
-I attended a yoga-school and graduated from the GLS-highschool, wholeheartedly supported by my beloved parents.
+I loved dancing kathak for a few years, learned Hindi & Sanskrit for vocal music and was fond of Bengali, French & other languages, attended a yoga-school with formal schooling, wholeheartedly supported by my beloved parents.

 Next Excerpts :